Karl-XZ/GameForge/README.md

 * **Playability as a first-class output**: you don’t end with a document; you end with a game you can click and run.
 * **Editable JSON workflow**: creators can steer the result without re-prompting everything.
 * **Consistent character sprites** using `__front` + image-to-image, which makes the side-scroller feel like a coherent game instead of a moodboard.
-* **Robust “good enough” cutout** that turns green-screen sprites into usable transparent PNGs automatically.
+* **Robust “good enough�?cutout** that turns green-screen sprites into usable transparent PNGs automatically.
 * **Offline export** that judges can run immediately without accounts, paywalls, or setup.

 ---

 ## What we learned

-We expected “generation quality” to be the hard part.
+We expected “generation quality�?to be the hard part.
 It wasn’t.

 The bigger challenge was building a pipeline people can actually iterate on.
 In a creative tool, the moment something doesn’t behave predictably—retry returns the same image, a sprite has a weird background, a character changes identity—trust evaporates.

 We also learned that small constraints make huge differences.
-A single design decision—*always generate a reference sprite first*—did more for consistency than a dozen prompt tweaks.
-And for post-processing, “one clever heuristic” rarely wins; layered strategies with fallbacks beat fragile perfection.
+A single design decision�?always generate a reference sprite first*—did more for consistency than a dozen prompt tweaks.
+And for post-processing, “one clever heuristic�?rarely wins; layered strategies with fallbacks beat fragile perfection.

-Most importantly: if the goal is “five minutes,” the workflow has to feel forgiving.
+Most importantly: if the goal is “five minutes,�?the workflow has to feel forgiving.
 Fast iteration is the product.

 ---

 ## What’s next for GameForge

-* **Project persistence & sharing** (Blob/KV or GCS): save and share games with a link
+* **Project persistence & sharing** via Vercel KV + Blob (or GCS): save and share games with a link
 * **Style kits** (pixel / watercolor / vector) with tighter cross-asset consistency
 * More genres: **top-down RPG**, **visual novel**, **tower defense**
 * Better animation tooling: hitbox helpers, frame tools, optional sprite-sheet packing
-* A playtest loop: play → give feedback → patch plan/assets/code automatically
+* A playtest loop: play �?give feedback �?patch plan/assets/code automatically

 ---

 ## Troubleshooting

 * **401 / missing key**: set `GEMINI_API_KEY` in `.env.local` (local) or Vercel env vars (deploy)
-* **Vercel ENOENT /var/task**: switch runtime storage to `/tmp` (serverless can’t write to `/var/task`)
+* **Vercel 404 Game not found / data resets**: ensure Vercel KV + Blob env vars are set (KV_* and BLOB_READ_WRITE_TOKEN)
 * **Timeouts on deploy**: generate in smaller batches or increase function limits
 * **Sharp issues locally**: use Node 18+ and reinstall deps (`rm -rf node_modules && npm i`)

 ---